-Prior to placement in externship, students will need to submit a completed application packet to the office of Records and Registration.
+Prior to placement in externship, students will need to submit a completed application packet to the instructor.
 Requirements include:

-- 1. Completed application. - 2.
-Purchase of malpractice insurance which is available from the cashier in the HSS Building. - 3.
+- 1. Completed application. - Proof of up-to-date immunization status with at least the initial injection of the Hepatitis B series and TB testing within one year. - Purchase of malpractice insurance which is available from the cashier in the HSS Building. - 4.
 Signed Confidentiality Statement. - All students will be required to request a Criminal History Information Background Check.
-A student who cannot participate in patient care delivery in clinical settings during externship based on a positive background inquiry check will not be able to successfully complete the program. - 5.
-Additional requirements including titers for chicken pox and/or measles may be compelled by certain extern sites.
+A student who cannot participate in an externship based on a positive background inquiry check will not be able to successfully complete the program. - Additional requirements including titers for chicken pox and/or measles may be compelled by certain extern sites.